kavan7/beaconfinal/src/_posts/2023-04-10-Silver-Shrimp-Studios-Building-My-Business.md

 new features and changes to Phytopia.
 Development logs for programming, story creation and more will likely be bi-weekly.

-Seeing as you’ve reached the end, go check out the Silver Shrimp website at https://www.silvershrimp.ca/, or the instagram account:
+Seeing as you’ve reached the end, go check out the Silver Shrimp website at www.silvershrimp.ca, or the instagram account:
-@silver\_shrimp\_studios.
+@silver_shrimp_studios.
 Here I’ll post game development logs and much more detail on the topics I’ve covered in this article.